CloudBoltSoftware/cb-applet/README.md

 # CB Applet

-CB Applets extend the CloudBolt UI using Vue.js with Vuetify component library.
-These work extensively through the Self-Service Portal (SSP) and in certain places on the Cloudbolt HUI.
-Applets can target multiple/specific areas/pages to render custom components.
-They receive data from CloudBolt via props and are developed using modern, standard UI development workflows.
+CloudBolt customers can use CB Applets to extend the CloudBolt UI using the popular Vue.js framework and Vuetify component library.
+Applets can achieve a consistent look and feel with the rest of the CloudBolt UI using open-ended, modern development practices and tooling.

-This project can be used as a starting point for CloudBolt customers who want to develop their own Applets.
+Applets receive data from CloudBolt via Vue props and can query any available CloudBolt data using REST API calls using the [CloudBolt JS SDK](https://github.com/CloudBoltSoftware/js-sdk).
+Customers can create additional CloudBolt REST APIs using Inbound WebHooks for additional data.
+Further, Applets are entirely open-ended and can be used to create new pages, add new components to existing pages, or even create new integrations with unrelated systems.

 ## Getting Started

+This guide assumes you are developing CB Applets on your local workstation.
+If you are developing remotely on a CloudBolt server, you won't be able to use the dev mode described below without extra steps.
+However, you can still use the rest of the guide to build and customize your applet.

-1. Install Node.js (see `.nvmrc` for the recommended version).
+1. Install Node.js (see `.nvmrc` file for the recommended version).
+Alternately, install something like [nvm](https://github.com/nvm-sh/nvm) to manage your node installations.
 1. Create a copy of this repo.
 Three options:
    - Create a local clone of this repo
    - Use [Github's template feature](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) to create a new repo
    - [Fork this repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) to create a new linked repo.
 (This is recommended in order to easily receive future changes from this repo)
+1. Delete any existing `node_modules` folder.
-1. Run `npm install` to install dependencies.
+1. Run `npm install` to install dependencies specified in the `package.json` file into a `node_modules` folder.
+If you are new to npm, see the [npm documentation](https://docs.npmjs.com/cli/v7/commands/npm-install) for more information.
 1. Set a unique name and ID for the applet in `package.json` (see the [Metadata Configuration](#metadata-packagejson-configuration) section below).
 1. Build a production version of the applet with the command `npm run build`.
 1. Upload the built zip from the `xui/dist` folder to CloudBolt in the Admin UI Extensions interface.
 1. Visit the SSP to see your new Applet at the top of the page.
 Congratulations!
 You've built and installed a CB Applet from scratch!

-## Getting Help

-The main support forum for CB Applets is hosted in Github [Discussions](https://github.com/CloudBoltSoftware/cb-applet/discussions) within this repo.
-Ask questions, request enhancements, share best practices, and discuss applets with CloudBolt and the CloudBolt community.

 ## Customizing the Applet